-This page is for healthcare providers and medical professionals.
-For more general information on hepatitis, please see our public Tuberculosis Page.
+This page is for healthcare providers.
+For more general information, see our Tuberculosis page.

 Tuberculosis, also called TB, is a treatable bacterial infection caused by Mycobacterium tuberculosis.
 It typically occurs in the lungs but it can infect any part of the body.
 Not everyone with TB becomes sick.
 Symptoms of the disease include cough, fatigue, weight loss, fever and night-sweats.

 There are two stages—latent TB infection (LTBI), and TB disease.
 Many people with LTBI never develop TB disease.
 Others progress from LTBI to TB disease, often due to a weakened immune system.
 Active TB is a serious disease.

 - Show no symptoms and do not feel ill.

 - Are not contagious.